 We only stopped in Tarras because it was about 1 km out of our way to Wanaka.
 It’s most famous for Shrek the woolly sheep that was found hiding up in the high country and had avoided being shorn his whole life.
 His fleece is here in a little one-room museum, along with a general store selling local goodies and a cafe.
 That’s it.

-The very first bungy jump in the world is right here – since 1988 when A J Hacket and Henry Van Asch decided to throw themselves (and anyone else who they could convince) off the highest bridge in New Zealand with nothing but a giant rubberband tied around their ankles.
+The very first bungy jump in the world is right here just out of Queenstown.
+It opened in 1988 when A J Hackett and Henry Van Asch decided to throw themselves (and anyone else who they could convince) off the highest bridge in New Zealand with nothing but a giant rubberband tied around their ankles.

-Or you might like this one: my 5 day road trip through Mackenzie Country 🙂
+Read more: If you like a road trip, you might like this one: my 5 day road trip through Mackenzie Country in Canterbury.